munificent/craftinginterpreters/book/classes.md

 work?

 Different languages have different answers to these questions.
 One could write a treatise on it.
-For Lox, we'll say the answer to both of these is that, yes, it does work.
+For Lox, we'll say the answer to both of these is yes, it does work.
 We have a couple of reasons to justify that.
 For the second example -- calling a function stored in a field -- we want to support that because first-class functions are useful and storing them in fields is a perfectly normal thing to do.

 The first example is more obscure.
 One motivation is that users generally expect to be able to hoist a subexpression out into a local variable without changing